pagkly/Zed/Investopedia3/When Do You Need a Trust Deed.md

 ## Understanding Trust Deeds

 In a real estate transaction—the purchase of a home, say—a lender gives the borrower money in exchange for one or more promissory notes linked to a trust deed.
-This deed transfers legal title to the real property to an impartial [trustee](https://www.investopedia.com/terms/t/trustee.asp), typically a title company, [escrow](https://www.investopedia.com/terms/e/escrow.asp) company, or bank, which holds it as collateral for the [promissory notes](https://www.investopedia.com/terms/p/promissorynote.asp).
+This deed transfers legal title to the real property to an impartial [[trustee]](https://www.investopedia.com/terms/t/trustee.asp), typically a title company, [[escrow]](https://www.investopedia.com/terms/e/escrow.asp) company, or bank, which holds it as collateral for the [[promissory notes]](https://www.investopedia.com/terms/p/promissorynote.asp).
 The equitable title—the right to obtain full ownership—remains with the borrower, as does full use of and responsibility for the property.

 This state of affairs continues throughout the repayment period of the loan.
-The trustee holds the legal title until the borrower pays the [debt](https://www.investopedia.com/terms/d/debt.asp) in full, at which point the title to the property becomes the borrower's.
+The trustee holds the legal title until the borrower pays the [[debt]](https://www.investopedia.com/terms/d/debt.asp) in full, at which point the title to the property becomes the borrower's.
 If the borrower defaults on the loan, the trustee takes full control of the property.

 ## Trust Deed vs. Mortgage

-Trust deeds and mortgages are both used in bank and private loans for creating [liens](https://www.investopedia.com/terms/l/lien.asp) on real estate, and both are typically recorded as debt in the county where the property is located.
+Trust deeds and mortgages are both used in bank and private loans for creating [[liens]](https://www.investopedia.com/terms/l/lien.asp) on real estate, and both are typically recorded as debt in the county where the property is located.

 However, a mortgage involves two parties: a borrower (or mortgagor) and a lender (or mortgagee).
 In contrast, a trust deed involves three parties: a borrower (or trustor), a lender (or beneficiary), and the trustee.
-The trustee holds title to the lien for the lender's benefit; if the borrower defaults, the trustee will initiate and complete the [foreclosure](https://www.investopedia.com/terms/f/foreclosure.asp) process at the lender's request.
+The trustee holds title to the lien for the lender's benefit; if the borrower defaults, the trustee will initiate and complete the [[foreclosure]](https://www.investopedia.com/terms/f/foreclosure.asp) process at the lender's request.

 Contrary to popular usage, a mortgage is not technically a loan to buy a property; it's an agreement that pledges the property as collateral for the loan.

 ## Foreclosures and Trust Deeds

 Mortgages and trust deeds have different foreclosure processes.
-A [judicial foreclosure](https://www.investopedia.com/terms/j/judicial_foreclosure.asp) is a court-supervised process enforced when the lender files a lawsuit against the borrower for defaulting on a mortgage.
+A [[judicial foreclosure]](https://www.investopedia.com/terms/j/judicial_foreclosure.asp) is a court-supervised process enforced when the lender files a lawsuit against the borrower for defaulting on a mortgage.
 The process is time-consuming and expensive.

-Also, if the foreclosed-property auction doesn't bring in enough money to pay off the promissory note, the lender may file a [deficiency judgment](https://www.investopedia.com/terms/d/deficiency-judgment.asp) against the borrower, suing for the balance.
-However, even after the property is sold, the borrower has the [right of redemption](https://www.investopedia.com/terms/r/right-of-redemption.asp): They may repay the lender within a set amount of time and acquire the property title.
+Also, if the foreclosed-property auction doesn't bring in enough money to pay off the promissory note, the lender may file a [[deficiency judgment]](https://www.investopedia.com/terms/d/deficiency-judgment.asp) against the borrower, suing for the balance.
+However, even after the property is sold, the borrower has the [[right of redemption]](https://www.investopedia.com/terms/r/right-of-redemption.asp): They may repay the lender within a set amount of time and acquire the property title.

 In contrast, a trust deed lets the lender commence a faster and less-expensive non-judicial foreclosure, bypassing the court system and adhering to the procedures outlined in the trust deed and state law.
 If the borrower does not make the loan current, the property is put up for auction through a trustee's sale.